20 Top Christmas Songs of All Time

 There's no shortage of top holiday songs to get you in a festive mood.
 Musical artists reinvent traditional songs year after year, putting their own spin on timeless lyrics and notorious sounds.
 This creates a rich experience for everyone to enjoy the genre they like best.
 You can go back in time to old holiday favorites or explore the selection of modern versions released today.

 Get in the Christmas spirit with seasonal music as we wind down the year.
-Whether it’s jazz, country, pop, soul, or rock, there’s a blend of sounds and songs to make up a holiday playlist you’ll want to keep playing and they even make great music gifts for your loved ones.
+Whether it's jazz, country, pop, soul, or rock, there's a blend of sounds and songs to make up a holiday playlist you'll want to keep playing.
+Plus, any of the albums mentioned also make great gifts for record lovers!